-A SHARED VISION AND PRIORITIES.

-Neath Port Talbot will be a place where all children & young people, regardless of their circumstances, are part of a community that meets their needs and supports them to thrive in a way that works best for them.
+Section 3 A SHARED VISION AND PRIORITIES Neath Port Talbot will be a place where all children and young people aged 0-25, regardless of their circumstances, are part of a community that meets their needs and supports them to thrive in a way that works best for them.
 OUR PRIORITY OUTCOMES FOR THE NEXT FIVE YEARS WILL BE:

+PRIORITY 1.
 Supporting our youngest children to be healthy and ready to learn.
+PRIORITY 2.

 Children, young people and their families are able to access the right support at the right time with positive outcomes.
+PRIORITY 3.

-Children and young people can access education that inspires them to learn and develop the skills they need for the future they want.
+Children and young people access an education that inspires them to learn and develop the skills they need for the future they want.
+PRIORITY 4.

 Children and young people are listened to, and they have opportunities to be actively involved in decision-making.
+PRIORITY 5.

-All children and young people should be supported to help themselves be physically healthy and feel mentally and emotionally strong.
-We commit to working together in partnership to deliver these priority outcomes by:
+All children and young people are supported to be physically healthy and feel mentally and emotionally strong.
+The change children, young people and their families need cannot be delivered by organisations working in isolation.
+We commit to working together in partnership to deliver our priority outcomes by: